Newspaper Enterprise Association

 The Newspaper Enterprise Association (NEA) is an editorial column and comic strip newspaper syndication service based in the United States and established in 1902.
 The oldest syndicate still in operation, the NEA was originally a secondary news service to the Scripps Howard News Service; it later evolved into a general syndicate best known for syndicating the comic strips Alley Oop, Our Boarding House, Freckles and His Friends, The Born Loser, Frank and Ernest, and Captain Easy / Wash Tubbs; in addition to an annual Christmas comic strip.
 Along with United Feature Syndicate, the NEA was part of United Media from 1978 to 2011, and is now a division of Andrews McMeel Syndication.
-The NEA once selected college All-America teams, and presented awards in professional football and professional [NBA] basketball.
+The NEA once selected college All-America teams, and presented awards in professional football and professional basketball.

 Corporate history

 On June 2, 1902, the Newspaper Enterprise Association, based in Cleveland, Ohio, started as a news report service for different Scripps-owned newspapers.
 It started selling content to non-Scripps owned newspapers in 1907, and by 1909, it became a more general syndicate, offering comics, pictures and features as well.

 NEA moved headquarters from Cleveland to Chicago in 1915, with an office in San Francisco.
 NEA rapidly grew and delivered content to 400 newspapers in 1920.
 At that time, it had some 100 features available.